-- To be introduced to the "Great Conversation" and the discipline of philosophy in general. - To become acquainted with the concept of worldview and the various subdisciplines within philosophy and the questions and concerns of each (for example, logic, metaphysics, epistemology, ethics, aesthetics, etc.). - To learn basic philosophic vocabulary terms and to become familiar with the names of leading philosophers, some of the key ideas and books. - To comprehend various philosophic methods and systems (analytic philosophy, continental philosophy, idealism, realism, pragmatism, etc.) - To understand the relationship of Christianity and philosophy and the biblical basics for doing philosophy Christianly
+- ❖ To be introduced to the "Great Conversation" and the discipline of philosophy in general as evidenced in various assignments, class discussions, and course examinations. - ❖ To become acquainted with the concept of worldview and the various subdisciplines within philosophy and the questions and concerns of each (for example, logic, metaphysics, epistemology, ethics, aesthetics, etc.) as evidenced in various assignments, class discussions, and course examinations. - ❖ To learn basic philosophic vocabulary terms and to become familiar with the names of leading philosophers, some of the key ideas and books as evidenced in various assignments, class discussions, and course examinations. - ❖ To comprehend various philosophic methods and systems (analytic philosophy, continental philosophy, idealism, realism, pragmatism, etc.) as evidenced in various assignments, class discussions, and course examinations.

+❖ To understand the relationship of Christianity and philosophy and the biblical basics for doing philosophy Christianly as evidenced in various assignments, class discussions, and course examinations.